Thursday, 19 March 2015

-It was a boys only school and closed its doors to 11 year olds in 1979.
+It closed its doors to 11 year olds in 1979.
 When the last intake had progressed to the Sixth Form, it became Hyde Sixth Form College.
 It later merged with Ashton Sixth Form college to form Tameside College after which it was known as Hyde Clarendon Sixth Form College.

 Photographs of the current building can be found on Hyde Daily Photo and Hyde DP Xtra.

 Videos on YouTube that feature Hyde Grammar School include: